NotNotNotDavid/newtesting/README.md

 - You can then view the player, by clicking on their name in the combo box, and seeing if that is the correct player displayed on the text area
 - You can then view their transactions, balances, ownership of both private and public companies, and buy and sell their private or public companies
 - Buying or selling a company requires the name of the company to be inputted.
-- You can locate the visual component by NOT DONE NOT DONE NOT DONE MAYBE SCREEN SAVER
+- You can locate the visual component by opening the application, where the splash screen will pop up.
 - You can save the state of my application by pressing the save button
 - You can reload the state of my application by pressing the load button.